rhysfaultless-cpr/pervasive_display_E2370PS0C1_demo/README.md

     - 8 black pixels as (0x00)
     - 8 white pixels as (0xff)
 5. We need to use  1-bit grayscale color / monochrome images.

+## files of interest, for making updates

+- `examples/Demo/Demo.ino` is the main file that Arduino IDE will use to build the project.
+- `examples/Demo/fastupdate_src/fp_data/370/images370.c` is a file where I have stored custom bitmaps.
+  These could be separated into individual `.c` files per image.
+  I combined all the Clearpath custom images into a single `.c` file for simplicity of showing how Pervasive Displays' Arduino library functions.
+- `examples/Demo/fastupdate_src/fp_data/370/FuPu_Data.h` is used for importing the bitmap data from `.c` files, and defining constants with this data.

+## setup

+1. Get the components listed in this README, and connect them per the [Wiring Guide](https://docs.pervasivedisplays.com/epd-usage/development-kits/ext3-1/wiring-to-raspberry-pico).
+2. Install Arduino IDE on your development computer.
+3. Download this repository as a `.zip`.
+4. In the Arduino IDE application, install a ZIP library, selecting the `.zip` of this repository.
+5. In the Arduino IDE, open the example project `File → Examples → EPD_Driver → Demo`.
+6. Once loaded in the Arduino IDE, select the Board as a `Raspberry Pi Pico`, and select the Port that the microcontroller is connected to.
+7. Select the Upload button.
+    Arduino IDE should build the broject, and flash the Raspberry Pi Pico.